Feds: Man charged in Minnesota stabbing was in US illegally

 SHAKOPEE, Minn. – Federal officials say a man accused of fatally stabbing his ex-girlfriend in Minnesota before slashing his own throat entered the U.S. illegally after being deported in 2012.

-Thirty-five-year-old Fraider Diaz-Carabajal was charged Monday with second-degree murder in the Aug.
+Thirty-five-year-old Fraider Diaz-Carbajal was charged Monday with second-degree murder in the Aug.
 12 death of 27-year-old Enedelia Perez Garcia in his apartment in the Minneapolis suburb of Shakopee.
 Authorities say she suffered multiple stab wounds all over her body.

 Diaz-Carbajal was initially hospitalized, then booked into jail Monday.
 Bail is set at $1.5 million.